Online Engineering Programs Home

 The major admission requirements include a four-year bachelor's degree from a regionally accredited U.S. institution or equivalent, official transcripts from every college or university attended, a statement of goals, a current resume, one letter of recommendation, and TOEFL or IELTS scores for international students.
 GRE or GMAT scores are not required for admission.

-Consisting of 30 credits, the program includes courses such as expert software development in java; software development methodologies; software testing techniques; software engineering studio; software development in C++; python programming; and object-oriented design with UML.
+The 30-credit program includes courses such as expert software development in Java, software development methodologies, software testing techniques, software engineering studio, software development in C++, network security, and object-oriented design with UML.
+Students can also choose a concentration in cybersecurity.

 Upon completion, graduates can apply software engineering best practices for designing, developing, operating, and maintaining software systems, communicating with team members, and building software solutions using different technologies.
 They can take up roles such as market solutions managers, software engineers, senior software engineers, systems engineers, section managers, systems specialists, and many more such roles.